Suspect sought in Grand Rapids graffiti incidents

 GRAND RAPIDS, Mich. -- Investigators are hoping surveillance images will lead to the suspect who tagged several Grand Rapids businesses with graffiti.

-The vandalism happened along Leonard Street near Quary at places like American Dogs, Long Road Distillery, and the Mitten Brewing Company.
+The vandalism happened along Leonard Street near Quarry Avenue at places like American Dogs, Long Road Distillery, and the Mitten Brewing Company.
 Police say they were notified about the incidents in a complaint filed by the West Grand Neighborhood Association.

 Mitten Brewing Company has been open for four years.
 Trierweiler says this is the first time someone has tagged the building.